tyler-woznica/wholesaler/README.md

 # wholesaler
 Scalable wholesale app for small businesses that offers additonal functionality over the mainstream platforms.
-Allows for fast setup and easy customization.
+Simplicity is at the core and allows for fast setup and easy customization.